10 Homemade Laundry Soap Detergent Recipes

 1 cup Washing Soda

 - In a large saucepan add grated soap and enough hot water to cover.
-Heat over medium-low heat and stir until soap is melted.
+Heat over medium-low and stir until dissolved.

-- Fill a large pail with 2.5 gallons of hot water, add hot soap mixture.
-Stir until well mixed.
+- Fill a large pail with 2.5 gallons of hot water, add hot mixture.
+Stir until combined well.

-- Then add the washing soda, again stirring until well mixed.
+- Then add the W.S., again stirring well.

 - Set aside to cool.

-- Use 1/2 cup per full load, stirring well before each use (will gel)
+- 1/2 cup per full load, stirring thoroughly first (will gel)

 Recipe #6